 Arc de l’Europe, a triumphal arch consisting of blue Euro-pallets, is the result of a search for a supranational symbol that is able to embody the functioning of the European Union.
 As the works of Sol Lewitt, Arc de l’Europe is first and foremost a concept.
 Jason Slabbynck defined the material, the construction process, the form and the scale of an installation that can be build – and broken down – anywhere in Europe.
 Benjamien Lycke wrote the manual of a performance that can take place underneath and around this installation.
 The first realization of Arc de l’Europe took place at Bruges Seaport as part of the art festival KONVOOI.

 In recent years, the European project has come under increasing pressure.
 Many people, even entire nation states, feel threatened by this supranational structure.
-Since there is barely a European public forum, people are not always well-informed about the accomplishments of the EU and in some countries fake news and disinformation – spread by extreme right politicians – create a climate of distrusts.
-However, this can be opposed by bringing the achievements of the EU to the surface.
-In the engine rooms of our society – the places where goods are traded between the European nation states – the EU’s accomplishments are best visible.
-If there were no standardised pallets for example, our ports would experience much inconvenience, resulting in higher prices for consumers.
+Since there is barely a European public forum, people are not always well-informed about the accomplishments of the European Union and in some countries fake news and disinformation – spread by extreme right politicians – create a climate of distrusts.
+However, this can be opposed by bringing the achievements of the European Union to the surface.
+In the engine rooms of our society – the places where goods are traded between the European nation states – the European Union’s accomplishments are best visible.
+If there were no standardized pallets for example, our ports would experience much inconvenience, resulting in higher prices for consumers.

 Photos: Jason Slabbynck and Jordan Slabbynck